doombubbles/auto-escape/README.md

 # AutoEscape

-## NOTE: This version of the mod requires BTD6 Mod Helper >v3.0 and MelonLoader >v0.6
+## NOTE: This alpha version of the mod requires BTD6 Mod Helper >v3.0, see [here](https://github.com/doombubbles/BTD6-Mods#readme) for the stable mods

 A simple mod to automatically quit to the main menu when a Bloon would otherwise leak and kill you.